 Hospice Care for Veterans With Mesothelioma

 This fact is especially true for veterans, who face disproportionate and alarming rates of mesothelioma.
 Military veterans, especially Navy veterans, make up around one-third of cases.
-They often need hospice care and support in their final months.
+They often need hospice care and resources for mesothelioma support in their final months.

 “We offer our staff training on how to address veterans issues,” Dr. Giles said.
 “We know from our education we received from advocacy groups that we should be sensitive to those issues.”

 The support includes making sure veteran patients have access to benefits and nonprofit resources.
 Yolo Hospice received a four-star rating from the We Honor Veterans program.

 The Effect of Hospice Care